EigenvoidDev/DBDCrypter/README.md

 #### Windows Security Warnings

-On **Windows 8 and later**, you may see a **SmartScreen warning** because the application is unsigned.
-Code-signing certificates require a paid license, so Windows may list it as coming from an "unknown publisher".
+On **Windows 8 and later**, you may see a security warning when launching the application.
+This occurs because the application is not digitally signed, and Windows relies on code-signing to verify the identity of software publishers.
+Since obtaining a code-signing certificate requires a paid license, unsigned applications are labeled as coming from an "unknown publisher".

 Some antivirus software may also flag the application as suspicious or block the download.
 These detections are **false positives**.
 If the application is blocked from running, you may need to add it to your allowlist or exclusions.